All applications for investigations into marriage should be addressed to:

 A. Not really – you don’t want to make the same mistakes again, do you?
 It really is a helpful experience to face reality with the help of the trained men and women who conduct the enquiry.
 It can be painful of course, but it can bring great relief as well, and indeed a real personal growth.
 And you won’t be shocking anybody!
 And what a blessing to be able to enter into a fresh marriage with the full blessing of the Church!

 Q. Are decrees of nullity easier to get nowadays?

 A. In a sense yes, since recent developments in psychology have enabled tribunals to make a fuller assessment of the requirements of sacramental marriage.
-We understand better now how certain people approach their wedding without having “grown up” sufficiently to assess their own readiness or ability to sustain the life that lies ahead.
+We have a better understanding, now, of issues surrounding maturity and the possible familial and interpersonal dynamics at play, that may lead certain people to approach their wedding without sufficiently assessing their own readiness or ability to sustain the life that lies ahead.
 Of course this does not mean that the Church expects a couple to foresee all the snags and problems that their marriage will bring forth, but only that they have the necessary maturity to handle the problems together as they arise.
 In trying to make a judgement on these sensitive issues, the members of the Tribunal will often be helped by listening to the assessment of witnesses who knew the parties at the time of the wedding (parents often make helpful witnesses), and on occasion by the views of an experienced psychologist.

 Q. Who can ask for an annulment?

 A. Either party to the marriage, whether Catholic or not.
 No one else.
 Second partners normally play no part, though of course they frequently give good moral support.

 Q. Are petitions usually successful?